tornadoweb/tornado/docs/overview.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 If you pass ``debug=True`` to the ``Application`` constructor, the app
-will be run in debug mode.
-In this mode, templates will not be cached
+will be run in debug/development mode.
+In this mode, several features
+intended for convenience while developing will be enabled:

-and the app will watch for changes to its source files and reload itself
+* The app will watch for changes to its source files and reload itself
   when anything changes.
 This reduces the need to manually restart the
   server during development.
 However, certain failures (such as syntax
   errors at import time) can still take the server down in a way that
   debug mode cannot currently recover from.
+* Templates will not be cached, nor will static file hashes (used by the
+  ``static_url`` function)
+* When an exception in a ``RequestHandler`` is not caught, an error
+  page including a stack trace will be generated.

 Debug mode is not compatible with ``HTTPServer``'s multi-process mode.
-You must not give ``HTTPServer.start`` an argument greater than 1 if you
+You must not give ``HTTPServer.start`` an argument other than 1 (or
-are using debug mode.
+call `tornado.process.fork_processes`) if you are using debug mode.

 The automatic reloading feature of debug mode is available as a
-standalone module in ``tornado.autoreload``, and is optionally used by
+standalone module in ``tornado.autoreload``.
+The two can be used in
-the test runner in ``tornado.testing.main``.
+combination to provide extra robustness against syntax errors: set
+``debug=True`` within the app to detect changes while it is running,
+and start it with ``python -m tornado.autoreload myserver.py`` to catch
+any syntax errors or other errors at startup.

 Reloading loses any Python interpreter command-line arguments (e.g. ``-u``)
 because it re-executes Python using ``sys.executable`` and ``sys.argv``.
 Additionally, modifying these variables will cause reloading to behave
 incorrectly.

+On some platforms (including Windows and Mac OSX prior to 10.6), the
+process cannot be updated "in-place", so when a code change is
+detected the old server exits and a new one starts.
+This has been
+known to confuse some IDEs.

 Running Tornado in production